bachwehbi/data-systems/tutorials/working_with_hdfs.md

 ```
 Now you should be able to connect to ssh without requiring any user interaction.

-If pdsh remote command (RCMD) type is not set to sst, you need to set it.
+If pdsh remote command (RCMD) type is not set to ssh, you need to set it.
 You can check the remote command type using:

 ```